itsauric/auricle-music-bot/README.md

 sapphire generate command <name>
 ```

+### Hot Module Reloading

+It is advised to firstly build the dist folder and then use `yarn dev`, this will enable [@sapphire/plugin-hmr][sapphire-hmr] and will actively reload modules when they are updated.

 ### Development

-This example can be run with `tsc-watch` to watch the files and automatically restart your bot.
+This project can be run with `tsc-watch` to watch the files and automatically restart your bot.

 ```sh
 yarn run watch:start
 yarn dev
 ```

-### Hot Module Reloading

-It is advised to firstly build the dist folder and then use `yarn dev`, this will enable [@sapphire/plugin-hmr][sapphire-hmr] and will actively reload modules when they are updated.

 ## License

-Dedicated to the public domain via the [Unlicense], courtesy of the Sapphire Community and its contributors ---> generated from the Sapphire CLI
+Dedicated to the public domain via the [Unlicense], courtesy of the Sapphire Community and its contributors - [this license is generated from the Sapphire CLI]

 [sapphire]: https://github.com/sapphiredev/framework
 [sapphire-hmr]: https://www.npmjs.com/package/@sapphire/plugin-hmr